The Legacies of Chinese Exclusion

 Why does the anti-immigration law of 1882 matter today?

-This month marks the 136th anniversary of the Chinese Exclusion Act, the first law to restrict US immigration on the basis of race.
+May 2018 marks the 136th anniversary of the Chinese Exclusion Act, the first law to restrict US immigration on the basis of race.
 The activities below engage students in an exploration of the historical context and consequences of the 1882 legislation, drawing connections between the exclusion era and today.
 They also invite students to analyze a letter of protest from Chinese immigrant Saum Song Bo and consider how immigrants themselves played a role in shaping notions of democracy and citizenship within a polity that excluded them.

 While the following resources and activities are intended to be taught sequentially, you may choose to teach one or more as stand-alone activities depending on students’ familiarity with the history of Chinese exclusion.